+B. EDUCATION AND OUTREACH

-EDUCATION AND OUTREACH.
-In an effort to educate the public about workplace fraud, the recent changes in Maryland law, and the work of the Task Force, Task Force members have participated in numerous outreach events, including the:
+Since 2009, in an effort to educate the public about workplace fraud, the changes in Maryland law and the work of the Task Force, Task Force members have participated in numerous outreach events, including the following:

-- AFL-CIO Biennial Convention; - Carroll County Business Luncheon; - Commissioner of Labor & Industry's monthly construction roundtable discussions; - Fed/State Tax Institute Seminars (in Greenbelt, Baltimore, Easton, and Frederick); - Harford County Chamber of Commerce, Legislative Committee; - Howard County Business event on Workplace Fraud, sponsored by Delegates Bates and Miller and Senator Kittleman; - Maryland Association of CPAs State Taxation Committee; - Maryland Chamber of Commerce; - Maryland National Capital Home Care Conference; - Maryland State Bar Association, Labor and Employment Section Annual Dinner.
+- AFL-CIO Biennial Convention; - Carroll County Business Luncheon;

+- Commissioner of Labor & Industry's monthly construction roundtable discussions; - Fed/State Tax Institute Seminars (in Greenbelt, Baltimore, Easton, and Frederick); - Harford County Chamber of Commerce, Legislative Committee; - Howard County Business event on Workplace Fraud, sponsored by Delegates Bates and Miller and Senator Kittleman; - Maryland Association of CPAs State Taxation Committee; - Maryland Chamber of Commerce; - Maryland National Capital Home Care Conference; - Maryland State Bar Association, Labor and Employment Section Annual Dinner; - Employer Workplace Fraud Meeting, Frederick, Maryland; - Maryland Workplace Fraud and Misclassification Law Meeting at Chesapeake College; - Maryland Workplace Fraud and Misclassification Law Meeting at Salisbury State University; - Stakeholder meetings to discuss legislative changes to the Workplace Fraud Act; - A series of training sessions held in Queenstown, Salisbury, Ocean City, and Frederick; and - The Governor's Commission on Small Business Town Hall Meetings in Frederick and St. Mary's Counties.

-PARTNERING WITH OTHER STATES.
+C. PARTNERING WITH OTHER STATES

 Task Force members recognize that workplace fraud is a national problem that does not stop at the state line.
 Applying the same principles that guide the Task Force's collaboration among different state agencies and stakeholders, the Task Force has been building partnerships with other states as a way to learn best practices, pool resources, and enhance enforcement efforts.
+Task Force agencies and divisions will continue to work with other states to share information and lessons learned, engage in collaborative enforcement, and increase awareness about problem of misclassification and workplace fraud.